kartoza/rir-dashboard/documentation/docs/setup/configuration/indicator.md

 ## Add a New Indicator from Existing One
 Sometimes we need to create multiple indicators with the same configurations with just different names.
 To do this, we can create a new indicator from the existing one.<br>
-To do that, go to **Indicator Management**, click the **cog** icon and click **Create from This** and it will be redirected to the from with pre-configuration from the last selected indicator.
+To do that, go to **Indicator Management**, click the **cog** icon and click **Create from This**, and it will be redirected to the form with pre-configuration from the last selected indicator.

 ![Create from Existing Indicator](../../assets/screencasts/create-from-indicator.gif "Create from Existing Indicator")

 ## Edit Indicator
-To edit the indicator, go to **Indicator Management**, click the **cog** icon and click **Edit** and it will be redirected to the form where we can change the configuration of an indicator.
+To edit the indicator, go to **Indicator Management**, click the **cog** icon and click **Edit**, and it will be redirected to the form where we can change the configuration of an indicator.

 ![Edit Indicator](../../assets/screencasts/edit-indicator.gif "Edit Indicator")

 ## Edit Multiple Indicator
 Sometimes we need to update multiple indicators because they have the same configurations.
 To do it, go to **Indicator Management**, and click the **Multi-Edit**.
 There will be a checkbox where we can check the indicators that we needed.
-After we check the indicators, click **Multi-Edit Form** and it will be redirected to the form and fill some fields if they have the same configurations.
+After we check the indicators, click **Multi-Edit Form**, and it will be redirected to the form and fill some fields if they have the same configurations.
-To change a configuration, we need to check the checkbox before the input label, and the input will be turned on and we can change the configuration value.
+To change a configuration, we need to check the checkbox before the input label, and the input will be turned on, and we can change the configuration value.

 ![Edit Multiple Indicator](../../assets/screencasts/multi-edit-indicator.gif "Edit Multiple Indicator")